johnnyreilly/blog.johnnyreilly.com/blog-website/blog/2026-07-31-ts-loader-go/index.md

 Also, the boys were pleased as I didn't have to use their machines for testing.
 I say "their machines" - technically these are my laptops that they borrowed and never gave back.
 But I digress.

-## Goodbye `chalk`, hello `styleText`
+## Goodbye `chalk`, hello `picocolors`

 One of the benefits of moving to Node 22 as a minimum is that we can use the built-in `styleText` API instead of the `chalk` library.
-There's lovely documentation on how to do that here: https://e18e.dev/docs/replacements/chalk.html#styletext-native
+There's lovely documentation on how to do that here: https://e18e.dev/docs/replacements/chalk.html#styletext-native and it was my initial plan to use it.

-This reduces the dependency weight of `ts-loader` and it makes `ts-loader` faster.
+However, there was some odd behaviour which meant that output differed between platforms.
+After trying to work around that and deciding it was too complex, we switched to using [`picocolors`](https://github.com/alexeyraspopov/picocolors) instead.
+This still reduces the dependency weight of `ts-loader` and it makes `ts-loader` faster.
 It's a win-win.

 ## Goodbye `typescript-eslint`, hello `oxlint-tsgolint`